uwdata/errudite/docs/api/_extensible_predictor.rst

 Extensible Predictors
 =====================

-Many analysis in Errudite rely on real-time predictions from models (especially) the rewritings.
+Many analyses in Errudite rely on real-time models predictions (especially the rewritings).
 We implement predictors in a way such that it can be extended to customized predictors.

 All the predictors are defined under ``errudite.predictors.predictor.Predictor``.
-This is a subclass of `errudite.utils.registrable.Registrable` and all the actual predictor classes are registered under ``Predictor`` by their names.
+This is a subclass of ``errudite.utils.registrable.Registrable`` and all the actual predictor classes are registered under ``Predictor`` by their names.

 We also have an Allennlp predictor wrapper.